Willhanau/Smart-Security-Cam/README.md

 ***Example: To=%2B13215699874&From=%2B13215699875&MediaUrl=https%3A%2F%2Fdemo.twilio.com%2Fowl.png&Body=Hello+From+Nucleo+Board!***

-***You can use Postman to get this x-www-form-url encoded body once you successfully get an API request by clicking "Code" in Postman.***
+***You can use Postman to get this x-www-form-url encoded body once you successfully get an API request working.
+Just click on "Code" in Postman.***

 18. Once all the above are set you may now compile.
 Be sure to select the NUCLEO-F401RE board in the upper right hand corner.